-- 5.7.8 In cases where there is a breach of the policy, appropriate disciplinary or remedial sanctions will be implemented.
+- 5.7.7 Once the investigator(s) has completed the fact-finding, the final report of the investigation and a final summary report will be prepared.
+The final summary report is provided to the complainant, respondent, and the appropriate superintendent(s) or RSO.
+This summary will respect confidentiality to the extent possible. - 5.7.8 In cases where there is a breach of the policy, appropriate disciplinary or remedial sanctions will be implemented.
 A record of the remedial or disciplinary action will be placed in the appropriate employee's personnel file.
 The complainant and respondent will be informed, in writing, about results of the investigation and of any corrective action that has been or will be taken as a result of the investigation.
 In accordance with confidentiality and/or collective agreements, details of corrective action(s) against employees may not be disclosed. - 5.7.9 Where a resolution cannot be reached, or if the complainant is not satisfied with the resolution, an outside agency may become involved.
-Lakehead District School Board will cooperate, as required, with external proceedings (i.e., police, Ontario Human Rights Tribunal) as required by law. - 5.7.10 Should the complaint be proven to be malicious or in bad faith, the complainant may be subject to the disciplinary action. - 5.7.11 Where an employee related complaint has been investigated, human resources will maintain the investigation records in accordance with section 7.0 8.0, Records. - 5.7.12 Under Regulation 18(1) (b) of the Teaching Profession Act, a teacher must "on making an adverse report on another member, furnish that member with a written statement of the report at the earliest possible time and not later than three days after making the report."

-5.8 Formal Student Complaints

-- 5.8.1 Participants involved in the formal investigation procedure will include the complainant, the respondent, witnesses (if any), and the principal or designated investigator and/or support person. - 5.8.2 Once a formal written complaint alleging harassment or discrimination from a student is received, the principal or designate(s) shall conduct an investigation.
-The principal or designate(s) will keep detailed notes pertinent to the investigation and as outlined in "records of investigation" (7.4 8.4). - 5.8.3 The principal or superintendent will inform the parents/guardians of the involved parties if the student(s) are under the age of 18. - 5.8.4 The investigator(s) normally will meet with the complainant first, to obtain the necessary information pertaining to their complaint.
+Lakehead District School Board will cooperate, as required, with external proceedings (i.e., police, Ontario Human Rights Tribunal) as required by law. - 5.7.10 Should the complaint be proven to be malicious or in bad faith, the complainant may be subject to the disciplinary action. - 5.7.11 Where an employee related complaint has been investigated, human resources will maintain the investigation records in accordance with section 8.0, Records. - 5.7.12 Under Regulation 18(1) (b) of the Teaching Profession Act, a teacher must "on making an adverse report on another member, furnish that member with a written statement of the report at the earliest possible time and not later than three days after making the report." - 5.8 Formal Student Complaints - 5.8.1 Participants involved in the formal investigation procedure will include the complainant, the respondent, witnesses (if any), and the principal or designated investigator and/or support person. - 5.8.2 Once a formal written complaint alleging harassment or discrimination from a student is received, the principal or designate(s) shall conduct an investigation.
+The principal or designate(s) will keep detailed notes pertinent to the investigation and as outlined in "records of investigation" (8.4). - 5.8.3 The principal or superintendent will inform the parents/guardians of the involved parties if the student(s) are under the age of 18.